jebinshaju/vitalgenie/README.md

   - **Monitoring:**
     A background task continuously fetches an image from the ESP32-CAM and processes it with Google Gemini to check for emergencies.
 Alerts are generated and logged in Firestore when anomalies are detected.

+  - **EHR Report Generation:**
+    A dedicated endpoint retrieves the latest transcription summary, constructs a detailed prompt for generating an EHR report, and then creates a well-formatted PDF using ReportLab.
+This PDF is made available for download.

 ### Frontend (Web Client)
 - **Technology:**